 The amendment specifies that the "cost of fulfilling" a contract comprises the "costs that relate directly to the contract".
 Costs that relate directly to a contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling contracts.
 The amendment is effective for annual periods beginning on or after January 1, 2022 with early application permitted.
 The adoption of this amendment did not have a material impact on the Interim Financial Statements.

 SUBSEQUENT EVENTS

-Reference is made to the disclosure set out in the accompanying condensed consolidated interim financial statements for the three months ended March 31, 2022.
+Reference is made to the disclosure set out in the accompanying Interim Financial Statements.

 APPROVAL

 The directors of Indiva have approved the disclosures contained in this MD&A.